-The 15-year tax holiday is reflected in a holiday from income tax42 and a holiday from employer contributions to the HSF regarding the portion of wages paid to its employees that is attributable to the time they dedicate to eligible activities relating to the project.
-The tax assistance relating to a large investment project may not exceed 15% of the total qualified capital investments relating to the project, determined on the date of the beginning of the tax-free period.
+The 10-year tax holiday is reflected in a holiday from income tax41 and a holiday from employer contributions to the HSF regarding the wages paid to employees.
+The tax assistance relating to a large investment project may not exceed 15%, 20% or 25% (depending on the territory's economic vitality level) of the total qualified capital investments relating to the project, determined on the date when the tax-free period begins.
+The cumulative total of eligible investment expenditures is limited to \$1 billion.